MetPX/sarracenia/doc/sr_watch.1.rst

 **[-e|--events <exchange>]**

 A list of event types to monitor separated by a 'pipe symbol'.
-Available events:  created, deleted, modified.
+Available events:  create, delete, modify.
-Default: 'created|deleted|modified'.
+Default: 'create|delete|modify'.

 .. note::
    move or rename events are treated as modify events